 Since 1865, Alice has been pulling children down the rabbit hole and into a very very peculiar land.
 As the little heroine from Lewis Carroll’s fantasy novel Alice in Wonderland - the most classic of children’s literature - your girl would be thrilled to be a VIP guest at Mad Hatter’s tea parties.
 Set her free in Alice’s wonderful dress so she can be as curious as can be.
 She can tell her friends all about the unimaginable things she's seen in the realm of Wonderland.

-If your kid is a little mischievous, then this disobedient little bunny is a match made in heaven.
+If your kid is a little mischievous, then this disobedient little bunny is a kid's World Book Day costume idea that's the perfect match.
 The Tale of Peter Rabbit written by Beatrix Potter in 1902 will have your little one up to mischief - from eating Mr McGregor’s garden lettuce to escaping from being put in a pie!
 But, he’ll most certainly learn a valuable lesson; always listen to mummy!
 Get him hoping to school in a Peter Rabbit costume and don’t forget to dose him with chamomile tea before bedtime.

 Think your daughter can defeat the Wicked Witch of the West?
 Dorothy is the courageous and compassionate heroine from L. Frank Baum’s The Wizard of Oz, first published in 1900.
 She’ll enjoy meeting the munchkins and the other bizarre characters, and won’t be able to stop clicking her heels.
 Send her along the Yellow Brick Road to school where she can meet up with her friends Scarecrow, Tin Woodman, and Cowardly Lion.